 - kidney damage

-In rare cases, these side effects can be fatal (cause death).
+In rare cases, these side effects can cause death.
 If you use NSAIDs for a long time, your doctor will monitor your kidney function.
 This is especially likely if you already have kidney disease.

 Ibuprofen (Advil, Motrin IB, Nuprin)

 OTC ibuprofen is the most common NSAID.
-Unless instructed by your doctor, you should not use ibuprofen for more than several days at a time.
+Unless instructed by your doctor, don’t use ibuprofen for more than several days at a time.
 Taking this drug for too long can cause stomach bleeding.
-This risk is greater in seniors.
+This risk is greater in older adults.

 Ibuprofen is available in prescription strengths as well.
 In prescription versions, the dosage is higher.
-Ibuprofen may also be combined with another type of pain drug called opioids.
+Ibuprofen may also be combined with opioids, another type of pain drug.
 Examples of these prescription combination drugs include:

 - ibuprofen/hydrocodone (Vicoprofen)